nd0ut/ubiquitous-guacamole/README.md

     state === loadImages.State.COMPLETELY_AVAILABLE || state === loadImages.State.BROKEN
   });
 ```
-HTMLImageElement can be in any state, but keep in mind that if you never set src property then the promise will never be resolved or rejected.
+HTMLImageElement can be in any state (according to [w3c spec](https://dev.w3.org/html5/spec-preview/the-img-element.html#img-none)), but keep in mind that if you never set the src property then the promise will never be resolved or rejected.
 There is no any timeout on this.

 ## API
 ### loadImages (default export)